Thursday, 15 January 2026

 Physical Destruction

-Using a sledgehammer to destroy a hard drive physically is a pretty reliable way of making it impossible to retrieve data.
-Drilling holes in the drives or melting them are two more means of destroying the data.
-However, physical destruction is not viable when you have many devices or equipment to clean.
+Using a sledgehammer to physically destroy a hard drive is a pretty reliable way to make it impossible to retrieve data.
+Drilling holes in the drives or melting them are two additional ways to destroy the data.
+However, physical destruction is not viable when you have many devices or pieces of equipment to clean.

 Full Drive Formatting